-The deadlines for submitting the information are staggered and depend on the use type of the mixture (see section 3.4 for the definition of the different use types).
-Detailed information about timelines and deadlines is given in section 3.5.
+The date of applicability of the new submission requirements are staggered and depend on the use type of the mixture (see section 3.4 for the definition of the different use types).
+Detailed information about timelines and dates of applicability is given in section 3.5.